joefallon/phpdatabase/README.md

 *   Full suite of unit tests.
 *   It can be integrated into any existing project.
 *   Can be fully understood in just a few moments.
+*   The library implements the data mapper design patter (a.k.a. table gateway).

 ## Installation